Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 These are some of the least obvious things on your spring home maintenance checklist since they’re not at eye level.
 However, taking care of these yearly would be best so the damage doesn’t build up over time.

 This is especially true after winter, as there is a good chance that your roof has been holding up snow and ice for a large amount of time or has taken lots of heavy wind.
-A single shingle being out of place can cause leaks in your home the next time it rains, and unless you're a roofing expert, it's almost impossible to tell which missing shingles are most critical.
+A single shingle being out of place can cause leaks in your home the next time it rains, and unless you’re a roofing expert, it’s almost impossible to tell which missing shingles are most critical.
+You can stand outside your home and conduct a visual examination of your roof and roofline to look for missing roof tiles or shingles and see if you can spot any areas of concern, or, if you have the ability to, go into your attic space to see if you can spot signs of water leaks or other roofing issues.
+If you are unable to or don’t know what to look for, a roofing professional will be able to let you know if there are any concerns you need to address for this item on your spring home maintenance checklist.

 Your chimney might have had a similar strain on it if you were using your fireplace a lot during winter, and it has plenty of the same dangers mentioned earlier when discussing dirty fireplaces.
 Roofs and chimneys have specialized professionals who can handle them, meaning that if you spot a problem, there’s no reason to feel pressured to fix it yourself if you don’t know how.